scalamolecule/molecule-web/content/developer/transformation.md

     RuleInvocation("rule2", List(Var("e")))))
 )
 ```
-As you see this abstraction is tailored to Datomic.
+As you see this [Query abstraction](https://github.com/scalamolecule/molecule/blob/master/core/src/main/scala/molecule/ast/query.scala) is tailored to Datomic.

 In principle we should be able to use the same model to create other Query abstractions tailored to other database systems!...